mg2239/icon-generator/README.md

 Web app that generates Github-style user avatars using MD5 hashes of strings and uploads them using Imgur’s API.

-The app is hosted on Heroku, and can be found [here](http://icon-gen-app.herokuapp.com).
+The API is hosted on Heroku, and can be found [here](http://icon-gen-app.herokuapp.com).

 ## Requirements
 Found in requirements.txt